ReeCocho/ard-engine/README.md

 - **crates**: Contains all the crates that make up the engine.
 - **data**: Contains assets and configuration defaults for the editor.
-- **src**: Contains the high-level crate for he entire engine which reexports other crates.
+- **src**: Contains the high-level crate for the entire engine which re-exports other crates.
 - **tools**: Binaries used by the editor.

 ## Building